After Kososvo, where next?

 The leadership of Azerbaijan claims to have found a most relevant

-difference between Kosovo and Nagorno Karabakh cases
+difference between Kosovo and Nagorno Karabakh cases.
+They insist

 that while Kosovo inhabitants are mainly ethnic Kosovars (Albanians) and